azurecitadel/azurecitadel.github.io/labs/kubernetes.md

 ### Pre-Reqs
-There are a number of things you will need before starting this lab:
+There are several things you will need before starting this lab:

 - [**An Azure Subscription**](/guides/subscription)
 Either an existing Azure subscription you have access to (with 'contributor' rights) or Azure Pass or free account.